rdegges/rdegges-blog/articles/2012/new-habit-100-carbs.md

 clue whatsoever.
 I thought eating meat was bad for you and fat content in food was directly correlated to waist size.
 How wrong I was!

-After several months of eating nothing but vegetables and breads, running till I couldn't breathe, and struggling for every pound of weight lost, I began to actually research the whole process.
+After several months of eating nothing but vegetabls and breads, running till I couldn't breathe, and struggling for every pound of weight lost, I began to actually research the whole process.
 I started reading numerous books on health, which foods are good for you, which foods are bad for you, etc.--eventually